sdcondon/FlUnit/docs/user-guide/getting-started.md

     .When(sut => sut.Process(null))
     // Obviously, the difference between this and 'ThenReturns' is that the
     // final parameter of the delegate is the thrown exception, not the return value.
-    // A paramaterless overload of ThenThrows also exists, which adds an assertion
+    // A parameterless overload of ThenThrows also exists, which adds an assertion
     // that just verifies that an exception was thrown:
     .ThenThrows((_, exception) => exception.Should().BeOfType(typeof(ArgumentNullException)));